 A truck turns right from Broadway onto Larrabee.1)

-Problem: Increased potential for
+Problem: Increased potential for right hook crashes

 Location(s): NE Broadway and N Larrabee Ave; N Broadway and N Williams Ave.
 (Lane configurations have been changed at both locations due to presence of streetcar line).